The Queenan Law Firm

 Dallas Motorcycle Accident Lawyer

 Cruising down the open road on your Harley is a fun, relaxing way to spend a summer afternoon enjoying nature and exploring the rugged Texan countryside.
-Unfortunately, careless drivers can make riding a motorcycle highly dangerous, even for the most cautious and experienced of bikers.
+Unfortunately, careless drivers can make riding a motorcycle highly dangerous, even for the most cautious and experienced of motorcyclists.
 When a car, truck, SUV or other vehicle strikes a motorcyclist on the highways or back roads of Texas, the motorcyclist often suffers disabling or, tragically, fatal injuries.

 Many collisions are preventable, and occur because of other drivers’ careless mistakes.
 However, while driving errors are a common source of avoidable crashes, recklessness and negligence can also take other forms.
 For example, accidents can occur when a manufacturing error or design flaw causes a motorcycle part to be defective, giving rise to a product liability claim.
 Similarly, some accidents are caused by a flaw or defect in the road itself.